alexQiSong/alexQiSong.github.io/index.md

   overlay_filter: "0.2"
   overlay_image: /assets/images/beach-cropped.jpg
   cta_label: "About me"
-  caption: "We are drowning in a sea of data, but starving for knowledge"
+  excerpt: "We are drowning in a sea of data, but starving for knowledge"
 ---